Move 2 matches to make 4 squares matchstick puzzle

 In the first case, a series of question and answer lead to applying End state analysis.

-In the second case, End state analysis approach has been applied directly at the start itself.
+In the second case, the End state analysis approach has been applied directly at the start itself.

 The method of problem solving by asking a series of questions, analyzing and making conclusions, step by step is a general systematic problem solving approach.